EELS' Mark 'E' Everett on garage demos, monster hits and depression

 Under pressure to deliver the follow-up to his major label hit debut, the writing sessions for what would become Electro Shock Blues were spun on their head as E was enveloped in tragedy and turmoil.

-First by the loss of his mother to lung cancer and then by the suicide of his sister.
+First by the suicide of his sister and then the loss of his mother to lung cancer.
 The resulting pain is clear to hear on this bonafide classic album.

 “When I look back on the recording of Electro Shock Blues I look back at it fondly even though it was the worst time in my life.
 That was the good part of it.